renataprs/Frontend-mini-projects/README.md

   </p>

-# 👋 Welcome to my Front-end Notebook! 👩‍🔬🖥 </>
+# 👋 Welcome to my CodeLab Notebook! 👩‍🔬🖥 </>
-A fun fact about me is that I almost became a scientist! 👩‍🔬 Life led me down different paths, but I still enjoy conducting experiments occasionally...<br><br>
+A fun fact about me is that I almost became a scientist! 👩‍🔬 Life led me down different paths, but I still enjoy conducting experiments occasionally...But now, instead of test tubes, I use VS Code!<br><br>
 📒 This repository is like my lab notebook.
-It contains a summary of my main study projects and other information related to my evolution as a front-end developer.
+It contains a summary of my main study projects and other information related to my evolution as a developer.
 <br>
 <br>
 > *"There will always be the next level, so #NeverStopLearning"*.